Timothy-Art/threejs-scatter/README.md

 `dimX, dimY, dimZ` are numbers specifying the size of the virtual space for the chart to live in.
 By default these are 1000, resulting in a large cube for the chart.
 By reducing or increasing the size, you will stretch or shrink the available space but the elements of the chart will remain the same sizes.
 So for very busy charts, you can increase the dimension sizes and the elements will appear to be more sparsely placed (although their relationship to one another will remain constant).

 `background` a valid css unit to specify the colour you want the background of the chart to be.

+## Shiny Dashboard

+To use the widget with shiny, there is a `threejsScatterOutput` and corresponding `renderThreejsScatter` function.